stanlon/4_CSS_Flexbox_Gallery/README.md

 - The align-items property positions the flex content along the cross axis.
     - In this case, with your flex-direction set to row, your cross axis would be vertical.

+- Images may become distorted.
+This is because the images have different aspect ratios.
+    - Use the object-fit property to determine how images should behave.
+    - Use the object-fit property and set it to cover.
+    - This will tell the image to fill the img container while maintaining aspect ratio, resulting in cropping to fit.